 I should preface this section by saying that I understand the point GLOW is trying to make by having its characters don demeaning stereotypes for personas.
 Monique of Just Add Color does a great breakdown of how GLOW subverts racist tropes, and I don’t disagree with any of it.

 That being said, I have concerns about the timing of such tactics.
 Ten years ago, sure—I was grooving on satire, reveling in The Colbert Report which pokes fun at conservatives, Parks and Recreation which affectionately satirizes local governments, or Veep which lambasts the federal government for being grossly incompetent.

 It doesn’t help when a recent spat of shows hide behind the guise of “satire” in defense of flat-out racism.
-Off the top of my head, Amazon’s Red Oaks employs lines such as “I love the Orientals!” (it’s a joke, get it?) and HBO’s Silicon Valley uses a Chinese immigrant as the butt of several jokes, including the cringeworthy scene of Erlich yelling in fake gobbledygook in efforts to silence his Jian Yang from speaking.
+Off the top of my head, Amazon’s Red Oaks employs lines such as “I love the Orientals!” (it’s a joke, get it?) and HBO’s Silicon Valley uses a Chinese immigrant as the butt of several jokes, including the cringeworthy scene of Erlich yelling in fake gobbledygook in efforts to silence the immigrant, Jian Yang (Jimmy O. Yang), from speaking.

-In GLOW, is it truly necessary to yell racial slurs at a brown girl, Arthie (played by Sunita Mani) who is otherwise a background character?
+In GLOW, is it truly necessary to yell racial slurs at a brown girl, Arthie (Sunita Mani) who is otherwise a background character?
 Is this subversive commentary, or simply reinforcing stereotypes through muscle memory in a way that flouts the creators’ original good intentions?

 More than clever winks to prove that showrunners are in the know, what I’d rather see from today’s crop of diverse media is the simpler offerings of dialogue and screen time to actors of color.